clubcompy/writings.clubcompy.com/blog/content/articles/subscribe-to-a-bright-future.md

 We can counter this rot somewhat because we have discovered how to create virtually bug-free computer code.
 (Not a shocker, this takes tons of care and painstaking effort.)
 That said, bugs in software extend beyond computer code stemming from bad requirements, design and architecture.
-These crisscross non-technical social and business concerns.
+These crisscross with non-technical social and business concerns.
 Non-code bugs are an unsolved problem that are exacerbated by the corporate-climbing project manager dilemma.

-Our working theory on how to address this is that senior leadership needs to A) be technical, and B) have the courage to act as a countervailing wind, pushing back against bug accretion.
+Our working theory on how to address this is that senior leadership needs to A) be technical, and B) have the courage to act as a countervailing wind, pushing back against bug accretion - especially the non-code bugs.

 If a component is currently buggy, feature development must be paused until the bugs are eliminated to everyone's satisfaction.
-We must always be nitpicky about bugs, even the small ones, and the top brass must give license and encouragement to teams to keep our pets' cages clean.
+We must always be nitpicky about bugs, even the small ones.
+And, the top brass must give license and encouragement to teams to keep our pets' cages clean.

 Even given all those unknowns, we still view "feature-itis" as the chief